- Bathroom Plumbing

 - Strong Odors.
 If your water has strong odors or if it tastes bad, you could have a pH imbalance or excess salinity in your water supply.
 This could cause a number of problems, so call Air Mechanical for a test as soon as you notice any bad smells or tastes in your water.

 - Sudden Sickness.
-If the occupants in your home suddenly become ill, and everyone is drinking the tap water, there’s a strong chance that there are contaminants in your water.
+If the occupants in your home suddenly become ill, and everyone is drinking the tap water, there’s a strong chance that there are contaminants in your water (especially for residents using a well).
 This may affect pets more than humans, so keep an eye on your pets for unexplained sickness.

 - Older Plumbing.
 If you own an older home, your plumbing pipes probably contain lead pipes or corroded iron.
 Always have a water test before you buy an older home, and if you start noticing any of the problems listed above, call Air Mechanical immediately for a water test.